 • Highly motivated, and committed to delivering service excellence

-• Commitment to personal and professional development
+• Committed to personal and professional development

 • Can develop an approach to practice based on critical thinking, reflection and feedback